Mitch Garver Player Props: Rangers vs. Tigers

 Mitch Garver At The Plate

-- Garver has four doubles, three home runs and eight walks while hitting .243.
+- Garver is hitting .243 with four doubles, three home runs and eight walks.

-- He has gone deep in two of 20 games played this year, and in 3.8% of his plate appearances.
+- In 20 games played this year, he has hit a homer in two of them.

-- Garver has driven in a run in eight games this year (40.0%), including one multiple-RBI game.

 - In eight games this season (40.0%), he has scored, including multiple runs twice.